SylvieRussias/polkadot-scanner-server/README.md

 # Configure Authentication

-Edit the file .env with your desired login and password.
+Edit the '.env' file with your desired login and password.

 # Development